Categories

 Constraints of using robots in space missions

 There are various limitations when it comes to conducting space missions with robots.
-The extreme low-pressure in orbit result in the metal parts to cold-weld together, and the atomic oxygen reacts with almost any material and invalidate the cooling benefits of convection for electronics.
+The extremely low pressure in orbit results in the metal parts cold-weld together, and the atomic oxygen reacts with almost any material and invalidates the cooling benefits of convection for electronics.

 The radiation is also different from what is generally observed on Earth.
 In space, heavy particles tend to make digital electronics malfunction or even burn.
 Thermal conditions also tend to be unfavorable.

 Another concern that often looms over these space missions is that robots have to operate far away from their base.
 So the radio signals to monitor and regulate them have to course through a great distance and this causes delays in communication and also restricts the real-time or near-real-time teleoperation.
-So it’s imperative that space robots should be able to operate on their own and cope with any issues that take place while performing the operations.
+So space robots must be able to operate on their own and cope with any issues that take place while performing the operations.

 Inside the anatomy of a space robot